-Concocted by a German comedy troupe and directed by Timo Vuorensola, it’s pure farce with broadside gags (a Sarah Palin stand-in at the White House, a moonshot as a campaign stunt, a black male model scrubbed white in the Aryanization of mankind) and even broader delivery.
-The most inspired bit is the Nazis have appropriated The Great Dictator as a pro-Nazi film by cutting it down to the balloon ballet as an illustration of Hitler’s desire to hold and protect the world.
+The rest is pure farce.
+Concocted by a German comedy troupe and directed by Timo Vuorensola, it’s filled with broadside gags (a Sarah Palin stand-in at the White House, a moonshot as a campaign stunt, a black male model scrubbed white in the Aryanization of mankind) and even broader delivery.
+The most inspired bit is the Nazis have appropriated Charlie Chaplin’s anti-Hitler satire The Great Dictator as a pro-Nazi film by cutting it down to the balloon ballet as an illustration of Hitler’s desire to hold and protect the world.

 Julia Dietze stars as the idealistic moon-born teacher whose illusions of Nazi benevolence are quickly dashed when she gets to Earth and Christopher Kirby is the American astro-model who serves as her guide.
 And leading the Nazi invasion?
 Udo Kier, of course.